borh/papers/register-database-model.md

 # Method

-As we aim to evaluate the discriminatory power of metadata in the modeling of language variation, the relationships between the metadata must be accounted for.
+An understanding of the relationships between the metadata is a prerequisite to evaluating the discriminatory power of metadata in the modeling of language variation.
-Subgroup discovery, as described by the MIDOS algorithm [@wrobel1997algorithm], seeks to discover subgroups that have unusual distributional characteristics with respect to the entire population.
+Subgroup discovery, as described in the MIDOS algorithm [@wrobel1997algorithm], seeks to discover subgroups that have unusual distributional characteristics with respect to the entire population.
-Like MIDOS, we are looking for subgroups that have unusual distributional characteristics with respect to the entire population, but we are also further interested in unusual distributions with respect to the parent subgroup.
+Like MIDOS, we are looking for subgroups that have unusual distributional characteristics with respect to the entire population^[Give reasons why we compare with the global model and not the local complement.], but we are also further interested in unusual distributions with respect to the parent subgroup.
 First we define the language model that will be used to measure differences between different subgroups, and, in the succeeding subsection, detail the algorithm and modifications used to discover subgroups in the BCCWJ.

 <!--